vmchale/polyglot/CONTRIBUTING.md

 relatively small; feel free to request support for a particular language, no matter how niche.

-Do note that `polyglot` is hosted using [pijul](https://nest.pijul.com/vamchale/polyglot), so contributions and bug reports there will be more effective.

 ## Getting started

 If you'd like ideas for ways to contribute, check out `TODO.md`.
 Feel free to